asbates/geblm/README.md

 ## Installation

-geblm is not yet available on [CRAN](https://CRAN.R-project.org).
+geblm is in early development and subject to (possibly substantial) changes.
+As such, it is not available on [CRAN](https://CRAN.R-project.org).
 You can install it via the devtools package with:

 ``` r
 devtools::install_github("https://github.com/asbates/geblm")
 ```

 ## Background